AWegnerGitHub/awegnergithub.github.io-content/2022_12_20_play_with_chatgpt_and_pf_api.md

 > How do I get all locations in the `ATL1` pop?

 The response returned seemed reasonable.
-There was a bit of prose with this explaination and a code snippet that adjusted the query parameters.
+There was a bit of prose with this explanation and a code snippet that adjusted the query parameters.

 > To get a list of all locations in the ATL1 pop (point of presence) using PacketFabric's API, you will need to send a GET request to the /location endpoint with the `pop_code` query parameter set to ATL1.